Bio

 Abstract (click to expand)

+We amend adaptive expectations (AE) to make it robust in the face of nonstationarities such as those emerging in self-referential forecasting systems.
+We borrow insights from robust control in engineering and propose that the learning rate α in adaptive expectations is to be modulated in a way to minimize surprise relative to a reference model.
+As reference, we suggest the Kalman filter model recently used in a study examining how professional forecasters predict economic outcomes.
+We show how this prescribes changing α in the direction of autocovariance of prediction errors.
 We refer to the resulting forecasting model as Robust Expectations Adaptation (REA).
 Ours contrasts with the traditional prescription in reinforcement learning, which is to change α in the direction of the change in the size of the prediction error, the Pearce-Hall model, recently imported into the economics literature.
 Using 40,000+ forecasts from experiments on self-referential economic markets, we discover that participants change α as in REA, but generally only if surprise is above the median experienced by the individual.
 The Pearce-Hall model almost never fits the data.

 Meta-cognitive Uncertainty in Strategic Games: The case of the Public Goods Game